akynazh/ins-bat/README.md

 Optionally, you can set a telegram bot to notify you about the downloading process, which is helpful if you set a timed task.

+You can set a timedtask like the crontab on linux to execute this script regularly.

 ## Prerequisites

 - python3